2024 Maroun al-Ras clashes

 A battle took place in Maroun al-Ras in southern Lebanon in October 2024, between the Israel Defense Forces (IDF) and Hezbollah amid the 2024 Israeli invasion of Lebanon.

 Background

-On 1 October 2024, Israel began an invasion of Lebanon as part of the 2024 Israel–Hezbollah war and the Israel–Hezbollah conflict, results of the spillover of the Gaza war.
+On 1 October 2024, Israel began an invasion of Lebanon as part of the Israel–Hezbollah conflict, results of the spillover of the Gaza war.
 It began after Hezbollah faced a series of setbacks in September 2024 that degraded its capabilities and eliminated most of its leadership; beginning with the pager explosions, followed by an Israeli aerial bombing campaign targeting Hezbollah throughout Lebanon, killing over 800 and injuring at least 5,000 in a week, and culminating in the 27 September assassination of Hezbollah leader Hassan Nasrallah.

 Battle

 2 October

 On 2 October 2024, Hezbollah forces engaged in combat with IDF soldiers who were attempting to enter Maroun al-Ras from the east.
 Hezbollah claimed to have inflicted several casualties among the Israelis, and said it destroyed three Merkava tanks with guided missiles as they approached Maroun al-Ras.
 Israel reportedly faced stiff resistance from the Hezbollah fighters who stood ready.
 In a battle lasting just over an hour, Hezbollah successfully repelled an Israeli infantry unit from penetrating its defense lines.
 Eight Israeli soldiers were killed in combat, including three commanders, and seven others were critically wounded.